-The various Impress toolbars can be displayed or hidden by clicking View > Toolbars and selecting from the menu.
+Many toolbars can be used during slide creation; they can be displayed or hidden by clicking View > Toolbars and selecting from the menu.

 You can also select the icons that you wish to appear on each toolbar.
-For more information, refer to Chapter 1 (Introducing OpenOffice.org).
+For more information, refer to Chapter 1 (Introducing OpenOffice.org) in this book.

-Many of the toolbars in Impress are similar to the toolbars in OOo Draw.
+Many of the toolbars in Impress are similar to the toolbars in Draw.
 Refer to the Draw Guide for details on the functions available and how to use them.

-The Status bar (Figures 138 and 139) is located at the bottom of the workspace.
-In addition to fields common to several OOo components, it includes several Impress-specific fields.
+The Status bar, located at the bottom of the Impress window, contains information that you may find useful when working on a presentation.
 For details on the contents and use of these fields, see Chapter 1 (Introducing OpenOffice.org) in this book and Chapter 1 (Introducing Impress) in the Impress Guide.